-The MBT Adherence and Competence Scale has been developed by Karterud and Bateman.
-An extensive manual including scoring guidelines is available.
-We propose that every therapist should record at least one session every two months.
-The MBT Adherence and Competence Scale should be scored by the supervisor, based upon the recorded session.
-The instrument gives information on the strengths and weaknesses of every therapist and can be used for gaining extra skills in supervision.
-We propose to complete the MBT Adherence and Competence Scale with the four items referring to team adherence.
+The 2017 MBT Adherence and Competence Scale should be scored clinically by the supervisor, based upon a recorded session.
+The instrument will identify the interventions and domains that the therapist uses most and least.
+This may give information on the strengths and weaknesses of every therapist and can be used for gaining extra skills in supervision.
+The MBT Adherence and Competence Scale can be complemented with the five items referring to team adherence.
 The supervisor could score the team items based upon his/her observations once every two months.
+Monitoring of the clinical processes